 Now, there are a thousand caveats here.
 We could pre-load the resistance band with enough tension that we fail at the beginning of the range of motion.
 We could attach the resistance band at different angles.
 We could even do several sets with varying degrees of tension so that we fail at varying parts of the range of motion.
 Or we could take the set long past failure, to the point where we can’t even stretch the band a single inch.
 But none of that is ideal.
 Resistance bands still make it harder to build muscle.

 This is all to say that our bodies are built fairly well for lifting free weights like dumbbells, barbells, and kettlebells, and as a result, free weights make building muscle fairly easy.
 Resistance bands can still stimulate muscle growth, it’s just harder.
-Not the end of the world, but not a good first choice, either.
+Not the end of the world, but not ideal, either.

 Accommodating resistance is when we add resistance bands or chains to free-weight lifts, such as the barbell back squat, bench press, and deadlift.
 Sometimes it’s used as an example of how resistance bands can be good for gaining muscle size and strength, but it’s actually quite different.
 To understand why that is, we need to understand what it’s for and what it does.